 Our objectives are to obtain reasonable assurance about whether the Standalone Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs specified under section 143(10) of the act, will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Standalone Financial Statements.

-As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
+As part of an audit in accordance with SAs specified under section 143(10) of the act, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also: